 3. Many women find that light exercise such as walking, and swimming help can reduce swelling and related symptoms.
 However, you should listen to your body and take periods of rest multiple times a day as well.

-4. Using compression stockings are also a great way to help alleviate and improve postpartum swelling.
+4. Compression stockings are also a great way to help alleviate and improve postpartum swelling.
 Compression stockings help to increase blood flow by reducing the size of blood vessels in the legs.
-In turn, encouraging the vessels to circulate more blood in a shorter amount of time.
+In turn, it encourages the vessels to circulate more blood in a shorter amount of time.

 Good news?
 Some might get lighter in color and some will even fade to barely visible with time.